 The next stanza surveys the train yard, section houses where the workers lived, the less-used side rails, and the border between railroading and town.
 An engineer was called a hogger, perhaps because the locomotives had once been called hogs.
 Calling the highball was the engineer's signal to the crew that they were cleared to proceed.
 We even get the length of the train, short by modern standards.

-In the last stanza we get to the whistle and the headlight, idols of the steam era.
+In the last stanza we get to the whistle and the headlight, modern idols of the steam era.
 Green lanterns meant go, orders were handed up to the engineer in the cab, and at the end we get a plug for someone's favorite railroad company.
-Pretty good history lesson from a pleasant melody.
+Pretty good history lesson with a pleasant melody.

 This is probably as close as we'll get to understanding what it feels like to drive a steam locomotive.
 Thanks, MTMEngineer, for that marvelous lesson.
-Still, we don't quite enter the experience of those 1900 era trainmen, who didn't have radios, coordinated air brakes, and other modern conveniences, like plumbing.
+Still, we don't quite enter the experience of those 19th century trainmen, who lacked radios, coordinated air brakes, and other modern conveniences, like plumbing.

-Pushing it forward maximized steam injection for forward motion, centering it withheld steam, stopping the train, and pulling it back reversed the direction of the stroke.
+Pushing it forward maximized steam (power) for forward motion, centering it withheld steam, stopping the train, and pulling it back reversed the direction of the stroke.
 It is sometimes referred to as the reverse lever since it was used to back the train.
 It was set to different positions depending on the stage of acceleration or deceleration, and its setting determined the power and efficiency of the engine.

 Much is written about trouble with the Johnson Bar.
 Since it connected directly to the engine stroke, it was under tremendous pressure during operation.
 Releasing it to change notches required caution, skill, and strength.
 Broken bones made it as notorious as the crank on a model T.

 We also have two versions of "Waiting for a Train," Jimmy Rodgers' tuneful hobo lament.
 Hobos figure prominently in train songs, including Tom Paxton's defiant "Ramblin' Boy" (reprised behind the epigraph below, in its 1964 form), and Arlo Guthrie's "Hobo's Lullaby."
 The others, by Joan Baez, Leadbelly, and a return of Tony Rice and Arlo, tell us about the experience of seeing a train, or, with Arlo, being a train.
-Finally, here's Mary McCaslin mourning her lost love in the memory of a train.
+And, don't miss the soaring voice of Mary McCaslin mourning her lost love in the memory of a great train.

 At the bottom you'll find a few videos about driving steam trains.